matter-labs/era-compiler-solidity/README.md

 ## Troubleshooting

 If you have multiple LLVM builds in your system, ensure that you choose the correct one to build the compiler.
-The environment variable `LLVM_SYS_{version}_PREFIX` sets the path to the directory with LLVM build artifacts, which typically ends with `target-llvm/build-final`.
+The environment variable `LLVM_SYS_170_PREFIX` sets the path to the directory with LLVM build artifacts, which typically ends with `target-llvm/build-final`.
 For example:

 ```shell